The 5 best pints of Guinness in Dublin

 Writers Seamus Heaney and James Joyce used to frequent Mulligan’s.
 This classic Dublin pub is so well-known for its Guinness that some have said it’s the ‘home of the pint’.
 That’s up for debate perhaps.
 Yet this is a fine establishment to drink a very fine pint indeed.

-Neary’s has long been associated with the arts due to its close location to the Gaiety Theatre – many famous faces have come through here in the last 130 years.
+Neary’s has long been associated with the arts due to its proximity to the Gaiety Theatre – many famous faces have come through here over the past century.
 Try and grab the cosy snug through the left-hand door and enjoy a perfect pint of Guinness.

-Right bang in the heart of Dublin, just off Grafton Street, is this terrific looking and extremely popular pub.
-Depending on the time of day or night, you may have to stand while drinking, inside or outside, but that’s a small sacrifice for the enjoyment of a great pint and the energetic atmosphere.
+Right bang in the heart of Dublin, just off Grafton Street, is this terrific-looking and extremely popular pub.
+Depending on the time of day or night, you may have to stand while drinking, inside or outside, but that’s a small sacrifice for the enjoyment of a great pint and the 110 KEHOE’S energetic atmosphere.

 Already a member?
 Log in.